Satisfactory Academic Progress

 • 3.0 or above for Graduate students.

-Students are ineligible to receive financial aid if they are dismissed academically from the University.
 Please refer to the University Bulletin for more information.

 GPA screenshot

-How We Monitor SAP
+How we monitor SAP

 • Students who fully meet all three standards above are considered successfully making academic progress for financial aid.